rbaltrusch/batch/README.md

 ## Contact

-Raise an issue for code changes.
+Please raise an issue for code changes.
 To reach out, please send an email to richard@baltrusch.net.